To see beyond the us and them is how multiculturalism works.

 Since then, Nyadol has completed a Bachelor of Arts from Victoria University and a Juris Doctor from the University of Melbourne and worked as a commercial litigator with Arnold Bloch Leibler.

 Nyadol is a vocal advocate for human rights, multiculturalism, the settlement of people with refugee experiences and those seeking asylum.
-She has worked and volunteered extensively in these areas with a range of organisations.
+She has worked and volunteered extensively in these areas with various organisations.

-In 2018 her efforts to combat racism were widely recognised, with achievements including the Australian Human Rights Commission’s Racism.
+In 2018 her efforts to combat racism were widely recognised, with achievements including the Australian Human Rights Commissions Racism.
 It Stops With Me Award.
-The prestigious award was in recognition of her advocacy and activism on behalf of the Australian-African and Melbourne’s South Sudanese communities.
+The prestigious award was in recognition of her advocacy and activism for the Australian-African and Melbourne's South Sudanese communities.
 Nyadol also received the Harmony Alliance Award for significant contribution to empowering migrant and refugee women, and was a co-winner of the Tim McCoy Prize for her advocacy on behalf of the South Sudanese Community.
-She also received the Afro-Australian Student Organisation‘s Unsung Hero Award.
+She also received the Afro-Australian Student Organisation˜s Unsung Hero Award.

 Talking Points